This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 The set effects of artifacts have a major impact on the total power increase that a champion gets from its gear.

-There are a total of 38 artifact sets in the game, many of which can be useful, but just as many if not more will almost never be worth using.
+There are more than 40 artifact sets in the game, many of which can be useful, but just as many, if not more, will almost never be worth using.

 What artifact set is best for a champion both depend on that champion and the build you are going for, as well as how far into the game you’ve progressed so far.